AdobeDocs/commerce-operations.en/help/release/latest.md

 [Adobe Developer App Builder](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/adobe-developer-app-builder/introduction-to-app-builder.html) for Adobe Commerce is a cloud-native extensibility platform to build custom capabilities and integrate with third-party solutions.
 It includes API orchestration with [API Mesh](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/adobe-developer-app-builder/api-mesh/getting-started-api-mesh.html), scalable event-based data routing using [Adobe I/O Events](https://developer.adobe.com/events/docs/), and a [serverless runtime](https://developer.adobe.com/runtime/docs/guides/overview/howitworks/).
 With App Builder, developers can easily build apps and integrations while Adobe handles provisioning, scaling, and security of the App Builder infrastructure.

+>[!TIP]
+>
+>To learn how to get started with App Builder, review our [learning path](https://developer.adobe.com/commerce/extensibility/app-development/learning-path/).

 ## Webhooks and AdminUI SDK enhancements

 [!BADGE Available now]{type=Informative tooltip="Available now"}

 With the latest release, Adobe continues to lead the way in simplifying composable development for ecommerce businesses.
-[Webhooks](https://developer.adobe.com/commerce/extensibility/webhooks/release-notes/) can now be configured through the Admin UI making it even simpler to extend native commerce processes like checkout, add to cart, and more.
+You can now [configure webhooks through the Admin UI](https://developer.adobe.com/commerce/extensibility/webhooks/admin-configuration/) making it even simpler to extend native commerce processes like checkout, add to cart, and more.
 Webhooks can also now be triggered conditionally.
 For example, you can trigger a shipping calculation webhook for the checkout process only for specific ZIP codes.

-Also, developers now have more [granular control](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/release-notes/) to extend the Admin UI, such as adding additional columns, buttons, and mass actions to existing Admin panels.
+Also, developers now have more granular control to extend the Admin UI, such as adding additional [columns](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/extension-points/product/grid-columns/), [buttons](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/extension-points/order/view-button/), and [mass actions](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/extension-points/order/mass-action/) to existing Admin panels.

 Later this year, Adobe will increase the availability of API Mesh to over 200 global locations, which reduces network latency and delivers improved compute time; providing a better overall experience for shoppers.

+>[!TIP]
+>
+>To learn how to get started with webhooks, read our [documentation](https://developer.adobe.com/commerce/extensibility/webhooks/).

 ## Integration starter kit & pre-built ERP integrations